krixik-ai/krixik-docs/docs/examples/single_module_pipelines/single_parser.md

 ## Single-Module Pipeline: `parser`

 This document is a walkthrough of how to assemble and use a single-module pipeline that only includes a [`parser`](../../modules/support_function_modules/parser_module.md) module.

+Text parsing involves breaking text into its constituent parts, such as words, phrases, or data elements, to analyze and extract meaningful information.
+Its applications include natural language processing, data extraction from documents, code analysis, and enhancing search engine capabilities by understanding the structure and context of the text.

-It's divided into the following sections:
+The remainder of this document divided into the following sections:

 - [Pipeline Setup](#pipeline-setup)
 - [Required Input Format](#required-input-format)